Star Stories, part 8: Our Clans Among the Stars, chapter 1

 Wherein, then, lies the cyclic, cosmological nature of our clan system? you may ask.

 First of all, as we saw above, in the old days, before our cosmology became heavily influenced and indoctrinated in the era of forced Christianization, Anishinaabe clan system had primarily a, what could be called, “mortuary regulation” function – meaning, people were given funeral rites in accordance with their doodem clan.
 Our gaganoonididaa, or end-of-life rituals, still bears witness of this ancient belief; see the above image.
 Other functions included marriage regulation (meaning a system of exogamy was enforced on the group) and dietary restriction (meaning people were prohibited from eating one's doodem clan animal).
 Now, let's have a closer look at the cosmic idea behind this system of regulations and taboos.
 To the ancestors of the contemporary Anishinaabeg and Ininewak (Cree) Peoples, the celestial journey path among the winter stars was seen as highly significant.
-They believed that when a person died, their ojichaag (soul) ascended to the star constellation of their clan animal.
-A clan doodem before anything else referred to the place in the sky where a person’s doodem must go to achieve REBIRTH of his/her soul.
+They believed that when it was time for a person to leave for the eternal existence in waakwiing, the realm beyond the stars, their ojichaag (soul) ascended to the star constellation of their clan animal.
+A clan doodem before anything else referred to the place in the sky where a person’s odoodem must go to achieve REBIRTH of his/her soul.
 In other words, one’s birth ("origin") referred to the place in the sky where each new generation was created.

 ~~ Stories of Stars and Insects ~~